ChrisFischer-MTA/Journaling-Application/README.md

-# Weekend Project
+# Weekend Project - Example Journaling App
 ## Introduction
 This is a custom journaling app that I wrote in the span of a weekend.
 I did some basic scaffolding before my four-day Memorial Weekend, but the bulk of the work was done Friday and Saturday (with light commits Sunday and Monday during testing).
+This app was primarily written just to keep my python/django skills sharp while I'm not using them in my professional life - not neccessarily for the app's usefulness itself.

 This app is trying to solve the following problems:
 * Journals should always be private, and never sent off the computer this project runs on.